2023 Best Value Civil Engineering Bachelor's Degree Schools

 Top 10 Best Civil Engineering Technology Bachelor's Degree Schools

 Our 2023 rankings named Oklahoma State University Institute of Technology the best value school in the United States for civil engineering technology students working on their bachelor’s degree.
-Located in the town of Okmulgee, OSU Institute of Technology is a public college with a small student population.
+Located in the distant town of Okmulgee, OSU Institute of Technology is a public school with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at OSU Institute of Technology are $11,384 a year.

-You’ll join some of the best and brightest minds around you if you attend Colorado State University - Pueblo.
-The school came in at #2 on this year’s Best Value Civil Engineering Bachelor’s Degree Schools list.
-Located in the medium-sized city of Pueblo, Colorado State University - Pueblo is a public school with a moderately-sized student population.
+Out of the 14 schools in the United States that were part of this year’s ranking, Colorado State University - Pueblo landed the # 2 spot on the list.
+Located in the medium-sized city of Pueblo, Colorado State University - Pueblo is a public college with a moderately-sized student population.

 The average tuition and fees for an out-of-state undergraduate student at Colorado State University - Pueblo are $15,659 a year.
 On average, civil engineering tech graduates from Colorado State University - Pueblo take out $27,997 in student loans while working on their Bachelor's Degree.

 The excellent bachelor’s degree programs at Murray State University helped the school earn the #3 place on this year’s ranking of the best value civil engineering technology schools in the United States.
-Murray State is a moderately-sized public school located in the town of Murray.
+Murray State is a medium-sized public school located in the remote town of Murray.

-Out-of-state tuition fees for undergraduate students at Youngstown State University are $9,732 per year.
+The average tuition and fees for an out-of-state undergraduate student at Youngstown State University are $9,732 a year.
 The average amount in student loans that civil engineering tech majors at Youngstown State University take out while working on their Bachelor's Degree is $30,084.

 SUNY Polytechnic Institute did quite well in this year’s ranking of the best places for civil engineering technology students to get a bachelor’s degree.
 It came in at #6 on the list.
-Located in the suburb of Utica, SUNY Poly is a public college with a small student population.
+Located in the midsize suburb of Utica, SUNY Poly is a public school with a small student population.

 Read full report on Civil Engineering Technology at SUNY Polytechnic Institute

-University of Houston - Downtown landed the #7 spot in the 2023 rankings for the best value bachelor’s degree civil engineering technology programs.
-Located in the city of Houston, UH Downtown is a public school with a large student population.
+University of Houston - Downtown ranked #7 on this year’s Best Value Civil Engineering Bachelor’s Degree Schools list.
+Located in the large city of Houston, UH Downtown is a public college with a large student population.

 UH Downtown undergraduate students pay an average of $17,196 in tuition and fees each year.